dianedataeng/dianedataeng/README.md

-# Hi 👋, I'm Diane Kim
+# Hello 👋, Welcome to My GitHub

+Feel free to explore my projects!

+I am a **Healthcare Data Analyst** with extensive experience in public health research and data analysis.
+Skilled in **SQL, database management, and health informatics**, I aim to leverage data-driven insights to improve patient care and operational efficiency in the healthcare industry.

-MS Data Engineering student at **George Mason University**.
-I work on **data analysis, machine learning, and data visualization** projects.
+I am currently an **MS Data Engineering student at George Mason University**, working on **data analysis, machine learning, and data visualization** projects.

 ---